digital-asset/daml-katacoda/getting-started/deploy-to-dabl/3_build_ui.md

 Remember that these steps usually take a couple of moments..

-Finally we will zip up your build folder and drop it in the `target/` folder you crated previously:
+Finally we will zip up your build folder and drop it in the `target/` folder you created previously:

 ```
 zip -r ../target/create-daml-app-ui.zip build